 Policy-as-Code Governance with OPA/Rego

-Why Policy-as-Code Matters The Governance Challenge Managing infrastructure at scale gets complicated fast.
-As your infrastructure grows, ensuring consistency and compliance becomes incr
+Why policy-as-code matters The governance problem Managing infrastructure at scale gets complicated fast.
+As your infrastructure grows, keeping it consistent and compliant gets harder.
+M

 Understanding Kubernetes Services: ClusterIP vs NodePort vs LoadBalancer